RNC hits Harris on border crisis with billboards, ads as she visits Texas: 'Too little, too late'

 Harris had been criticized for going more than 90 days without visiting the border

-EXCLUSIVE: As Vice President Kamala Harris made her first trip to the border on Friday, the Republican National Committee (RNC) followed her to Texas with an on-the-ground ad campaign designed to highlight what it described as the "failed policies" and "open borders agenda" they say has fueled the border crisis.
+EXCLUSIVE: As Vice President Kamala Harris made her first trip to the border on Friday, the Republican National Committee (RNC) followed her to Texas with an on-the-ground ad campaign designed to highlight what it described as the "failed policies" and "open-borders agenda" they say has fueled the immigration crisis.

 "Make no mistake, the Biden-Harris administration’s failed policies and reckless open borders agenda is the true ‘root cause’ of the raging border crisis," RNC Chairwoman Ronna McDaniel said in a statement.
 "After more than 90 days of lying to the American people and fueling the crisis at the border, Kamala’s layover in El Paso is too little, too late."